Social media in the 2020 United States presidential election: Twitter

 Donald Trump has been criticized for his false and misleading statements, which have repeatedly been flagged by Twitter for violating its policies.
 On Thursday, March 5, 2020, Twitter released new features said to act against the spread of disinformation surrounding the 2020 election, including a new policy that attempts to flag misleading media.
 Twitter defines misleading media as synthetic, manipulated, or out-of-context content that may deceive or confuse users and lead to the spread of misconceptions.
 As a way to counter the spread of disinformation, Twitter warns users that they may label Tweets with a blue exclamation point and the words “manipulated media” underneath the Tweet if the platform believes the content shared is either deceptively altered, manipulated, fabricated, or being shared under a false context.
 Content such as deepfakes and cheap fakes fall under the category of misleading content under this new regulation.
 Twitter also states that they may show a warning to those who attempt to share the flagged content.
-According to Twitter's head of site integrity Yoel Roth, moderators are looking out for evidence of alteration to content causing a change to its meaning.
+According to Twitter's then head of site integrity Yoel Roth, moderators are looking out for evidence of alteration to content causing a change to its meaning.
 Twitter claims content will be removed if there is evidence of significant changes to the content to the extent that it could have a harmful impact on users or hinder public safety.

 A Pew survey of 3518 twitter users in 2020 shows that the most active 10% generate 92% of the tweets.
 This highly active group is 69% Democratic and 26% Republican.
 Furthermore, the high-activity Democrats post twice as many posts per month as high-activity Republicans.

-Joe Biden surpassed Trump in many key metrics during the 2020 presidential election.
+Biden surpassed Trump in many key metrics during the 2020 presidential election.
 Despite Biden having a lower follower count, 11 million followers at the time of Socialbakers's data analysis, his top three tweets have almost double the interactions that Trump, who had 87 million followers at the time of the election, received on his top three tweets.